edu-sharing/php-auth-plugin/Readme.md

 # Edu-sharing PHP Library

 ## Usage Scenarios
-This library is intended for 3rd party systems (e.g. LMS, CMS) to interconnect with edu-sharing to embed edu-sharing materials into their pages.
+This library is intended for third party systems (e.g., LMS, CMS) to interconnect with edu-sharing to embed edu-sharing materials into their pages.

 ## Examples
 This repository includes a minimal example for using the library.
-For a more involved example please check out the Edu-Sharing Moodle Plugins:
+For a more involved example, please check out the Edu-Sharing Moodle Plugins:

 - [Activity Plugin](https://github.com/edu-sharing/moodle-mod_edusharing) wraps this library to facilitate communication with the repository (class EdusharingService)
 - [Tiny MCE Plugin](https://github.com/edu-sharing/moodle-tiny_edusharing) handles embedding Edu-Sharing objects in a wysiwyg editor.